google/WebFundamentals/src/site/tools/setup/devtools.markdown

 ## Tools you need and why

 There's no shortage of options when it comes to tools in the web development world.
-There's often so much choice, it's daunting, and so you try and find the simplest path to building a great site and stick with it as long as it's working for you.
+There's often so much choice, it's daunting.
+You find the simplest path to building a great site and stick with it as long as it's working for you.

-If you want your site to work on smaller devices with less network reliability, you need to build tools to optimize performance, check your site's responsiveness, and push changes to a live url on many devices.
+But if you want your site to work on small devices with unreliable network connectivity, you must invest the time and effort it takes to learn how to use build tools that will optimize performance and check your site's responsiveness across devices.

 Tools for testing across devices include a combination of actual devices, device emulation, and device debugging tools.